Access & Disability Service

 William Angliss Institute is committed to providing equitable access to educational opportunities for students with a diagnosed disability, medical condition or mental health condition.

-Applicants or students who require adjustments can contact William Angliss Disability Services to discuss their support needs.
+Applicants or students who require adjustments can contact William Angliss Institute's Access & Disability Service to discuss their support needs.

 Literacy and numeracy assessment

 All Australian students applying for certificates and diplomas will be required to complete an online literacy and numeracy assessment for government funded courses.
 Due to the level of independent study required in most courses at William Angliss Institute, minimal assistance can be given to applicants during this assessment.